 As one of the top five most popular cosmetic surgery procedures, more than 130,000 tummy tucks were performed in 2018.
 With a 107 percent increase, this procedure has more than doubled in popularity since 2000.
 The tummy tuck, or abdominoplasty, is an especially popular procedure among women who are living with permanent changes to the muscle and skin on their abdomen from pregnancy.

 Emerging technologies, improvements in techniques, better plastic surgery scar treatments and greater accessibility to treat the most common aesthetic concerns all shape trends in popular cosmetic procedures.
-They can be interesting to explore, but a consultation with San Francisco Plastic Surgeon Dr. David Sieber, a board-certified plastic surgeon, can help you better understand the various treatment options available to you so that you can live your best, most confident life.
+They can be interesting to explore, but a plastic surgery consultation with San Francisco Plastic Surgeon Dr. David Sieber, a board-certified plastic surgeon, can help you better understand the various treatment options available to you so that you can live your best, most confident life.

 *Disclaimer: Results may vary from person to person.
 Editorial content, before and after images, and patient testimonials do not constitute a guarantee of specific results.